xieyuheng/inner/topics/learning-to-learn/10-mental-models-for-learning.md

 - skills are specific

   - possibility of transferring knowledge across domains
-  - the breadth one's knowledge
+  - the breadth of one's knowledge

 - mental bandwidth is extremely limited